|

 Frankenstein monster.
 Okay, so the monster is a creation of literature,

-famously written by a 19 year old Mary Wollstonecraft Shelly while on
+famously written by a 19 year old Mary Wollstonecraft Shelley while on

 a European tour to Switzerland with her not-yet-husband Percy Bysshe

-novel, written with a later publishing Mary Shelly says the story came
+novel, written with a later publishing Mary Shelley says the story came

 to her in a “dream” while staying in a house on Lake Geneva

-as part of a wager among the literarti of Lord Bryon, Percy Bysshe Shelly
+as part of a wager among the literati of Lord Byron, Percy Bysshe Shelley

 The